hasindu2008/slow5tools/docs/commands.md

 The input can be a list of SLOW5/BLOW5 files, a directory containing multiple SLOW5/BLOW5 files, or a list of directories.
 If a directory is provided, the tool recursively searches within for SLOW5/BLOW5 files (.slow5/blow5 extension) and converts them to FAST5.
 Note: different SLOW5 read groups cannot be converted to the a single FAST5 file.

-*  `n, --num-reads`:
-   Number of reads to write into one FAST5 file [default value: 4000]. not implemented (todo).
-Use split --reads option to first split reads.
 *   `-d, --out-dir STR`:
    Output directory where the FAST5 files will be written.
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a valid relative or absolute path can be provided.
 To prevent data overwriting, the program will terminate with error if the directory name already exists and is non-empty.
 *  `-p, --iop INT`: